matkv/matkv.dev/content/my-obsidian-teuxdeux-omnivore-setup/index.md

 date = 2023-10-20T19:00:00+02:00
 draft = false
 show_date = false
-tags = ['obsidian', 'teuxdeux', 'omnivore', 'software']
+tags = ['obsidian', 'teuxdeux', 'omnivore', 'software', 'tools']
 +++
 A quick overview of what I'm using as my personal knowledge base and to-do list.